chrisdane/rfesom/README.md

 ```

 ## Demo2
-Saves 1) 1948 mean (ltm) and 2) 12 (monthly) records and 3) standard deviation (sd) of ssh on regular coordinates as netcdf and make a spatial plot of the temporal mean and sd fields.
+Saves 1) 1948 mean, 2) standard deviation (sd) and 3) 12 (monthly) records of ssh on regular coordinates as netcdf and saves a spatial plot of the temporal mean and sd fields.
 ```
 $ ncdump -h demo__monthly_ssh_ltm_area_Jan-Dec_1948_mean_lsea_rectangular_regular_dx0.250_dy0.250.nc
 dimensions: